 - Each microservice is relatively small, easy to manage and evolve. - Each microservice can be developed and deployed independently of other services. - Each microservice can be scaled-out independently.
-For example, a catalog service or shopping basket service might need to be scaled-out more than an ordering service.
-Therefore, the resulting infrastructure will more efficiently consume resources when scaling out. - Each microservice isolates any issues.
+For example, a catalog service or shopping basket service may need to be scaled-out more than an ordering service.
+Therefore, the resulting infrastructure will be more efficient in regards to the resources it consumes when scaling out. - Each microservice isolates any issues.
 For example, if there is an issue in a service it only impacts that service.
 The other services can continue to handle requests. - Each microservice can use the latest technologies.
-Because microservices are autonomous and run side-by-side, the latest technologies and frameworks can be used, rather than being forced to use an older framework that might be used by a monolithic application.
+Because microservices are autonomous and run side-by-side, the latest technologies and frameworks can be used, rather than being forced to use an older framework that may be used by a monolithic application.